 So let’s get a proper explanation of why iTunes is not recognizing iPhone and let’s troubleshoot the mishap you are facing.

-Let’s get an answer first why isn’t iTunes Recognizing iPhone?
+Let’s get an answer first why is iTunes Not Recognizing iPhone?

 iTunes is not recognizing your iPhone there could be an anonymous issue with: